 It's only natural that putting them together creates a head-turning combination.

-The photo below shows how I spice up a red coat dress that is showing some age with a watercolor scarf, festooned with merry butterflies.
-The scarf, with its many shades of red and blue-green, unifies the outfit.
+I spice up a red coat dress that is showing some age with a watercolor scarf, festooned with merry butterflies.
+The scarf, with its many shades of red and blue-green, unifies the outfit with a bright teal wristlet.

 After the Pantone Color Institute named turquoise 2010 "color of the year," PrintWeek headlined the trendy shade of teal color as a hue that "beats the winter blues."

-"In many cultures, turquoise occupies a very special position in the world of colour," PrintWeek quoted Leatrice EJseman, Pantone's executive director.
+"In many cultures, turquoise occupies a very special position in the world of colour," PrintWeek quoted Leatrice Eseman, Pantone's executive director.

 "It is believed to be a protective talisman, a colour of deep compassion and healing, and a colour of faith and truth, inspired by water and sky."